 Look for bends or nicks in the needle.
-Look for snags or spurs not he presser foot.
+Look for snags or spurs on the presser foot.
 And look for nicks or cracks on your bobbin.
+Shop needles HERE

 Cleaning your machine should be easy and painless.
 Small things like this can go a long way for the machine's longevity and performance.